 What is a typical ROI for pay per lead telemarketing?

 In most marketing campaigns lost leads are accounted for in the lead price.
 If a sale value is £1000 and you are buying your leads for £100 you need to close one out of the ten opportunities.
 For highly qualified leads a 10% closing rate is very achievable.

 If you closed two sales from the ten leads you would be on a 100% ROI with a 20% closing rate.
-You can see now how if you have a good lead price, high quality leads and a good closing rate pay per lead telemarketing is fair for all parties involved.
+You can see now how if you have a good lead price, high quality opportunities and a good closing rate, pay per lead telemarketing is fair for all parties involved.

 What are the reasons for a low closing rate